 Red Light Errors

-The RAND Corporation also suggested that because young drivers are more apt to driver more miles and drive more at night.
+The RAND Corporation also suggested that because young drive are more apt to driver more miles and drive more at night.
 These two combined prove that young drivers are more likely to get into an accident.
 Young drivers driver more because it is new to them and they want to enjoy the freedom of the open road.
 This freedom comes with a price.
 A young driver understood that price when he ran a red light at the end of 2018.

 Running red lights is not the most common reason for an accident.
 However, it is one of the more dangerous ways to get into an accident.
 According to the National Center for Statistic and Analysis, around 720 people died in the United States every year.
 That is almost 2 people every day or 60 people a month.
 Over 126,000 people were injured due to running a red light.
 Between 2011 and 2015, communities paid up to $336 million for red light fatalities.
 There is no real reason for a person to run a red light unless the driver is distracted, drowsy, drunk, willingly runs it, or makes a poor judgment.